 If you are supporting decision-making about COVID-19, take a look at our resources designed specifically for you:

-- inventory of best evidence syntheses through which you can immediately find the best available (i.e., most up-to-date, highest quality, and transparently presented) evidence syntheses for each of:
+- COVID-END inventory of evidence syntheses through which you can search and immediately find the best available (i.e., most up-to-date, highest quality, and transparently presented) evidence syntheses for each of:

 - public-health measures (e.g., masks and tests)